Ben Hoben Safety Seminar

 The yearly safety seminar will be Ben's legacy to aviation.
 The seminar will remind all pilots that they must continually strive to improve both their own piloting skills and situational awareness.

-The 13th Annual Ben Hoben Safety Seminar will be held at Pacific Flying Club on Saturday January 26, 2013 from 10 am - 12 pm.
+The 16th Annual Ben Hoben Safety Seminar will be held at Pacific Flying Club.
 There is no charge for this important day.
-Space is limited and preregistration is required by contacting Pat Kennedy to confirm attendance.
+Space is limited and preregistration is required by contacting PFC dispatch to confirm attendance.

-The following are regular seminars that are offered throughout year at Pacific Flying Club.
+The following are regular seminars that are offered throughout the year at Pacific Flying Club for members.
 Seminars on other topics are offered on a less regular basis.
-They are typically 2-3 hours in duration and offered on weekends and some evenings.
+They are typically 2-3 hours in duration and offered on weekends.

 Co-Pilots Course for Non-Pilots

 This is a ground and flight training course for family and friends of pilots wishing to have a greater understanding of flying.
-This course will run one day a week for five weeks from 8am-12noon on Saturday mornings.
 It is meant to enhance the enjoyment of flying by giving the passengers more flying skills and knowledge.
 The goal of this course will be for the student to be able to control the aircraft, navigate back to an airport and safely land the aircraft.

 Advanced Airmanship Seminar